kaylamsky/quizapp_project2/README.md

 3. In terminal, g to the folder of the cloned project and run npm install
 4. Now you can run the server using node server.js
 5. After you run the server, terminal should output a message saying that the app is listening on port 3000
 6. On your browser, go to localhost:3000 to see the website

+For the database:
+1. Make sure install mongodb
+2. Run node server.js

 Team Members Role:
 Kayla Motiram